 Any material you decide to use is tied to the market value of the raw materials.
 In the case of chain link fences, what is the current price for stainless steel?
-If we were to freeze this moment in time, chain link is going for about $7 per square foot.
-Using that equation, 500 linear feet would cost in the $3,500 range.
+If we were to freeze this moment in time, chain link is going for about $12 to 17 per linear foot.

 2.Wood Fence Costs

 Pressure-treated woods or materials like cedar will more than double the cost quoted for chain link.

 Pressure-treated woods or materials like cedar will more than double the cost quoted for chain link.
 You’re paying roughly $10 to 14 per linear foot for a lumber solution.
 Another consideration is aesthetic, you’re probably going to want to stain or paint the raw materials.
 That will add a few hundred additional dollars and hours-upon-hours of more work to the project.
 Considering the same 500 linear feet need to be covered, factoring in the final finishes, you’re looking at shelling out nearly $6,000.

 And in both examples, we’re just talking costs for the basic materials.
 Labor has yet to be added to the bottom line.

 While DIYers can handle either job without too much help, the chain link fence does offer an advantage due to its lack of bulk.
 If you plan to handle the job yourself, you can save as much as 50% in total costs no matter which option you choose.
 Continuing to use the 500 linear feet example, that rolls out to nearly $1,000.

 Take into account such matters as the terrain where the fence will be built.
 Will this be on a flat surface or are there slopes of varying height?
 Are there trees or shrubs in the path of the fence?
 To get around these obstacles will add more to the bill of installing a privacy fence.